Abizern/abizern.github.com/source/cocoa-coding-conventions/index.markdown

 See the code style section for what to import and where.

 The header files should have the minimal number of imports, as forward declarations are preferred.
-In any case  this is the way to lay them out:
+In any case  this is the way to lay them out.

-- Framework headers (These should be in the .pch file anyway)
+- Framework headers (These should also be in the .pch file).
 - The interface header (i.e. the .h file for the current .m file)
 - A blank line
 - The other imports.

-If a suitable tool is available the Framework headers and the other imports may be ordered alphabetically
+If a suitable tool is available the Framework headers and the other imports may be ordered alphabetically within each of these groups, but it's not often worth the effort, unless you are looking for some boyscouting to do.

 ### Method Ordering